delatorrenessy/project-guide/003-profile-picture-and-access-logs.md

 ### 📁 b.
 Create `uploads/` Directory

+Create an uploads folder in your project directory.

 - Make sure it’s **writable** (`chmod 755` or `777` on Linux if needed)

 ---